DFE-Digital/sts-plan-technology-for-your-school/docs/adr/0040-sql-schema-improvements.md

     - **This would need input from Content Designers so the same changes can be mirrored in Contentful, currently, the purpose of this structure is for ordering the recommendation chunks, but if we were able to do that based off the question, this would potentially not be required.
 A future suggestion**
+    - A smaller change, that preserves ordering would be to merge the `RecommendationSections` and `SubtopicRecommendationIntros` tables
+        - This would make the naming clearer, and preserve ordering
 - Schema simplification
     - The `Contentful.RichTextDataDbEntity` table could be removed and the `Uri` placed directly on the `RichTextContent` table, as its often empty, and rarely big, so little is saved from it being in a separate table